-This is my second article in a year-long MiddleWeb writing partnership with Valentina Gonzales, here at The Unstoppable EL Teacher blog.
+This is my second article in a year-long MiddleWeb writing partnership with EL education leader Valentina Gonzales, here at The Unstoppable EL Teacher blog.

-To make our posts as helpful as we can, we’ve surveyed our Twitter PLN to ask educators what topics they would like for us to explore with them.
+To make our posts as helpful as we can, we surveyed our Twitter PLN to ask educators working with English learners what topics they would like for us to explore with them in this space.

 The suggested topics include:

 Both Sarah Said and Bret Gosselin asked similar questions: How can we support English Learners as they engage in a challenging, rigorous curriculum?

 - Differentiate everything else